 Prerequisite: MAT 113 or MAT 135 or placement.
-This course is appropriate for liberal arts and education students who plan to concentrate in fields that require no specialized mathematics beyond the general education level.
-The course content includes set theory, logic, number theory, linear equations and inequalities including graphs, systems of linear equations including graphs, consumer mathematics, financial management, arithmetic and geometric sequences, probability theory, and geometry.
+This course is appropriate for students who plan to concentrate in fields that require no specialized mathematics beyond the general education level.
+The course content includes set theory, logic, number theory, linear equations and inequalities including graphs, systems of linear equations including graphs, consumer mathematics, financial management, arithmetic and geometric sequences, and geometry.